 For parents, teachers and school administrators, student safety has always been of paramount importance.
 Not only do we want to provide an outstanding education for our children, we want to do it within the safest, most secure environment possible.
 But while campus security has long been a top priority, it has never been more of a top-of-mind concern than it is today.

-Surveillance – Up to 8 security cameras will be installed at various points on our campus.
-The camera system will be tied to key individual’s smartphones (including Mr. Gutierrez) and desktops, so personnel can monitor all points of our campus at all times.
+Surveillance – Security cameras have been installed at various points on our campus.
+The camera system is tied to the smartphones of key individuals (including Mr. MacIntosh, Director of Security & Campus Safety) and desktops, so personnel can monitor all points of our campus at all times.

-“Finally, let’s all remember that it is our duty to do everything that we can within our power; we do not live in a spirit of fear.
+Additional security enhancements will continue to be added to our security infrastructure.
+And while these measures are invaluable, Mr. Streelman has reflected on the most powerful source of our protection: “Let’s all remember that it is our duty to do everything that we can within our power, but we should not live in a spirit of fear.
 God has protected us and we must believe that He will continue to do so.
 This is His school and we place the safety of these students in His hands.
 Please continue to pray that God will keep our kids safe.
-If you have any questions regarding the process, our security measures, or any other thoughts or ideas, please feel free to reach out to Mr. Gutierrez directly.
-His email is email@example.com.”
+If you have any questions regarding the process, our security measures, or any other thoughts or ideas, please feel free to reach out to us.”